California Vacation: The Sea Ranch

 My first impression of The Sea Ranch is that it has a bit of a split personality.
 Two dichotomies converge at The Sea Ranch: the wild and the controlled.
 I love the wildness, from the raptors that claim the craggy bluffs, to the hidden coves that appear only at low tide, the driftwood dotting black sandy beaches, whales breaching in the surf, and foxes hunting in open meadows.

-The neighborhoods are set amid the hills and meadows and a few 100-year-old cypress hedgerows planted in the early 1900s to break the northwest winds.
+The neighborhoods are set amid the hills and meadows and a few 100-year-old Cypress hedgerows planted in the early 1900s to break the northwest winds.
 You’ll see sheep happily munching on grasses amid the Cypress trees along the streets.

 Walk or drive around town and you can view homes designed by renowned architects Charles W. Moore, Joseph Esherick, William Turnbull, Donlyn Lyndon and Richard Whitaker.
 Check out the building known as Condominium One, which was added to The National Register of Historic Places a little over a decade ago.